 - Cycles (aka Releases) occur every 6 months.

 - Epics are higher-level features or capabilities that are to be delivered in a cycle.
-Epic names should be of the form “Area Short Description” (e.g. Database qserv refactor)
+Epic names should be short and descriptive.

 - Stories describe concrete, demonstrable features to be delivered in a single sprint.

 The JIRA “team” field is used to define financial and managerial responsibility for getting the work done.
-We recognise the following teams:
+We recognize the following teams: